 You’ll need to find the right balance between text and images to get your message across.
 You can use email customizer plugins to customize your design before you send the email.
-Your email needs to be engaging and visually appealing, without bombarding the reader with too much content or taking forever to load.
+Additionally, if you want to enhance the visual impact of your email, you can learn how to change image backgrounds to make your email attractive and visually appealing, but be careful not to bombard the reader with too much content or take forever to load.

 To succeed in the business world, you need to know how to write and send the kinds of emails that elicit responses.
 Whatever your goals, introduction emails are vital because they are the first time your prospective customer or contact hears from you.
 First impressions are everything.
 The way you go about writing your introduction emails will determine whether or not your recipients will respond to you or take any other desired action.

 In this article, we’ve discussed six common mistakes you should avoid.
 Stay alert so that you don’t unknowingly commit these mistakes and squander your chances.
 And when you write, make sure you think of your reader first.
 Put them front and center at all times.
 Do all those things, and you’ll see your introduction email open rates improve and your conversions increase.

 Owen Baker is a content marketer for Voila Norbert, an online email verification tool.
 He has spent most of the last decade working online for a range of marketing companies.
 When he’s not busy writing, you can find him in the kitchen mastering new dishes.